Q.1: What is the prostate?

 Q.29: What are my treatment options for urinary incontinence?

 A.29: Perineal rehabilitation remains the mainstay of treatment.
-Drug therapy may be used to increase bladder capacity and the tone of the urethra.
-Surgery is a last resort in case of failure of rehabilitation: the artificial sphincter is best indicated in cases of severe incontinence after radical prostatectomy.
-But we may also recommend:
+Surgery is a last resort in case of failure of rehabilitation: Sub-urethral sling is indicated for mild to moderate incontinence, while the artificial sphincter is best indicated in cases of severe incontinence after radical prostatectomy.

 Q.30: Will I loose my erectile function (impotence) after treatment?